kgateway-dev/kgateway/docs/content/guides/dev/building-and-deploying-gloo.md

 ```
 {{% /tab %}}
    {{< /tabs >}}
 4. Update the kind cluster to use the new image as the template.
-Note that the image tag varies depending on your machine and the image repository and tag version that you previously used.
+Note that the image tag varies depending on your machine and the image registry and tag version that you previously used.
    {{< tabs >}}
 {{% tab name="x86_64" %}}
 ```sh